spotinst/help/src/docs/wave/features/configuration.md

 If the configuration option is not set, an appropriate instance type will be selected automatically.

+If an invalid instance type is specified it will be ignored.
+Valid instance types are:

+- Available in the cluster's region
+- Allowed according to the underlying Ocean cluster's instance type white- and blacklist configuration.

 If a node affinity rule specifying the allowed instance type(s) has been set on the pod through some other means, this configuration value will have no effect.